 History of Inuit – Immigration to Greenland

-The immigration into Greenland has occurred in roughly four waves.
+Immigration into Greenland has occurred in roughly four waves.
 Around 2500 to 2000 BCE, the first group of Inuit arrived in Greenland from the Canadian island of Ellesmere.
-Northern Greenland was colonized by the Paleo-Inuit while the South belonged to the Saqqaq culture.
+Northern Greenland was colonised by the Paleo-Inuit, while the South belonged to the Saqqaq culture.

-It was then followed by the Dorset culture around 700 BCE who replaced these early Greenlanders.
-The Thule culture which are the ancestors of Inuit and the descendants of the present Greenlandic population came to the country approximately 1000 to 1100 years ago.
-They replaced the Dorset and moved into Greenland from the North.
+The Dorset culture around 700 BCE then followed, replacing these early Greenlanders.
+The Thule culture, which is the ancestry of the Inuit and the descendants of the present Greenlandic population, came to the country approximately 1000 to 1100 years ago.
+They replaced the Dorset and moved to Greenland from the North.

 The paleo-Inuit people primarily lived on the tundra in search of musk, reindeer, and more.
 The people of the Thule culture based their lives on the capture of marine animals.
-They hunted seals, walrus as well as gathered local plant material.
-According to archaeologists, Thule was well adjusted to Greenland.
+They hunted seals and walrus, as well as gathered local plant material.
+Archaeologists state that Thule was well-adjusted to Greenland.

 The Greenlandic language

-Greenlandic or Kalaallisut is the official language of Greenland while Danish is spoken as the second language.
+The official language of Greenland is Greenlandic or Kalaallisut, and people speak Danish as their second language.
 Kalaallisut is closely related to the language spoken by Inuit in Canada, particularly within the Inuit-Yupik-Unangan family of Alaska.

-Three main dialects exist in Greenland – the north, east, and the West Greenlandic dialect.
+Three main dialects exist in Greenland: the North, East, and West Greenlandic dialects.
 In the tourism industry, many Greenlandic people speak Danish and English.

-Throughout the centuries, Inuit people have traditionally been hunters and fishers.
+Throughout the centuries, Inuit people have traditionally been hunters and fishermen.
 They still hunt seals, polar bears, whales, birds, fish, muskox, and more.
-As it is difficult to access vegetables and fruits in the remoteness of Greenland, the Inuit diet has mostly remained consistent throughout for years.
+As it is difficult to access vegetables and fruits in the remoteness of Greenland, the Inuit diet has mostly remained consistent throughout the years.

-The typical Inuit diet is high in protein and fat, considering meat and fish are daily consumed.
-While plants are rarely included, Inuit have gathered those that are naturally available.
+The Inuit typically consume a diet that is high in protein and fat, as they eat meat and fish on a daily basis.
+Although they rarely incorporate plants, they do gather those that are naturally accessible.
 According to the season and period, they collect and preserve grass, berries, seaweed, roots plant stems, and much more

-To gather food, Inuit people have a variety of hunting methods.
+To gather food, Inuit people use a variety of hunting methods.

 Inuit art and clothing

 Art plays a vital role In the Inuit society to depict its culture.
-Small sculptures of animals and humans were carved using animal bone and ivory which displays the everyday activities of the Inuit.
-Walrus ivory was popularly used to make knives and other tools were made out of work stones.
+The Inuit carved small sculptures of animals and humans using animal bones and ivory.
+These sculptures depicted their everyday activities.
+They commonly utilised walrus ivory to craft knives, while they fashioned other tools from work stones.

 For housing, certain Inuit people lived in an igloo, a temporary shelter made out of snow.
-When the temperatures would rise above freezing, they would shift into tents known as tupiq.
-This tent was primarily made of animal skin and supported by wood or frames of bones.
+When the temperatures rose above freezing, they would shift into tents known as topics.
+The people primarily made this tent out of animal skin and supported it with wood or frames made of bones.

 Transport and navigation

-As Inuit people had to hunt sea animals, they designed a single passenger boat covered in sealskin which remained buoyant no matter the harshness of the water.
-Many Europeans and Americans copied the design which is popularly known as Kayak today.
+As Inuit people had to hunt sea animals, they designed a single passenger boat covered in sealskin that remained buoyant no matter the harshness of the water.
+Many Europeans and Americans copied the design, which is popularly known as the Kayak today.

-To navigate sea and land, Inuit used stars and landmarks.
-Greenland Inuit created Ammassalik wooden maps, which were palpable devices meant to represent the coastlines.
+To navigate by sea and land, the Inuit used stars and landmarks.
+The Inuit of Greenland crafted Ammassalik wooden maps as tangible devices intended to depict the coastlines.

-During the winters, the Inuit used dog sleds for transportation on land as well as sea ice.
-The breed of dog used for sledding is the Siberian husky, which were bred from wolves.
-Dogs became an integral part of the Inuit annual routine.
-Not only do these animals help with the transportation of baggage and pulling sleds, a pack of dogs fiercely protected the Inuit villages.
+During the winters, the Inuit used dog sleds for transportation on land as well as on sea ice.
+The Siberian husky, which originated from wolves, is the breed of dog utilised for sledding.
+Dogs became an integral part of the Inuit’s annual routine.
+Not only do these animals help with the transportation of baggage and pulling sleds, but a pack of dogs fiercely protects the Inuit villages.

 Traditional Inuit beliefs

-Similar to the cultures found worldwide, Inuit had their own sets of beliefs and folklore.
-The people of Inuit were surrounded by mythology and tales inspired by the environments they lived in.
+Similar to the cultures found worldwide, the Inuit had their own set of beliefs and folklore.
+Mythology and tales inspired by the environments they lived in surrounded the Inuit.

-One of the most popular and fascinating folklore involved the northern lights or Aurora Borealis.
-Some Inuit observed the lights and believed they could see the images of their friends and family dancing in their next life.
-However, others warned that the beautiful lights were sinister than they appeared and if a person whistled at them, their head can cut off.
+One of the most popular and fascinating folklore stories involves the northern lights of the Aurora Borealis.
+Some Inuit observed the lights and believed they could see the images of their friends and family dancing in their next lives.
+However, some warned that the beautiful lights were more sinister than they appeared.
+They cautioned that if a person whistled at the lights, the lights could cut off their head.

-A form of shamanism based on animist principles was practiced by the Inuit.
-They regarded that every little thing around them had a form of spirit or soul.
-Each community had an angakkuq or a shaman who acted as a healer and invoked spirits to help the lives of people.
-Shamans weren’t trained but were considered to be born with this ability.
+The Inuit practised a form of shamanism based on animist principles.
+They believed that everything around them had a form of spirit or soul.
+Each community had an angakkuq, or shaman, who acted as a healer and invoked spirits to help people’s lives.
+People didn’t train shamans; instead, they considered them to be born with this ability.

 The Inuit religion was simply tied to a system of rituals that were necessary to be held.
-Inuit understood that they have to work together with the supernatural power to survive in everyday life.
+They understood that they had to work together with supernatural power to survive in everyday life.

 The Inuit in the modern world

-Greenland can be best explored by visiting small settlements and dog sledding with local Inuit.
-No matter where you are in Greenland, you can grasp a better sense of Inuit culture where traditionality and modernity exist side by side.
+To best explore Greenland, you can visit small settlements and engage in dog sledding with local Inuit.
+No matter where you are in Greenland, you can grasp a better sense of Inuit culture, where traditionality and modernity exist side by side.